-Great Barrier Island is one of New Zealand’s most stunning travel destinations.
-Great Barrier Island is the largest and most seaward of the Hauraki Gulf islands in Auckland region.
-The eastern shore of Great Barrier Island faces the ocean with high cliffs and long white surf beaches; the western side offers deep sheltered harbours and calm sandy bays.
+Aotea/Great Barrier Island is one of New Zealand’s most stunning travel destinations off the beaten track.
+It is the largest and most seaward of the Hauraki Gulf islands in Auckland region.
+The eastern shores of Great Barrier Island face the ocean with high cliffs and long white surf beaches; the western side offers deep sheltered harbours and calm sandy bays.
 With a permanent population of only 1100 people there’s plenty of room for you, your friends and family.

 The abundant native forest, the dramatic and rugged skyline, the mountains and valleys sweeping down to the Pacific Ocean and some of New Zealand’s most stunning beaches all create a truly unique and diverse landscape.

-Tryphena is the largest settlement on the island and is situated on the west coast.
-Home to a number of picturesque family-friendly beaches, dolphins are often spotted here close to the shoreline.
+Tryphena is the largest settlement on the island and is situated on the south west coast.
+It is home to a number of picturesque family-friendly beaches, and dolphins are often spotted here close to the shoreline.

-There is no scheduled bus service on the island but you can easily hire a car, a scooter or a mountain bike, grab a taxi, or a common way of getting around is to just hitch a ride…
+Note that there is no scheduled bus service on the island, but that you can easily hire a car, prebook a shuttle or hitch a ride, a common way of getting around … it’s all part of the adventure.

 To help you further plan your holiday you can access maps, visitor guides, videos and much other useful information at www.greatbarrier.co.nz